rusticstuff/simdutf8/README.md

 # simdutf8 – High-speed UTF-8 validation for Rust

-Blazingly fast API-compatible UTF-8 validation for Rust based on the implementation in [simdjson](https://github.com/simdjson/simdjson).
+Blazingly fast API-compatible UTF-8 validation for Rust using SIMD extensions, based on the implementation from [simdjson](https://github.com/simdjson/simdjson).
 Originally ported to Rust by the developers of [simdjson.rs](https://simdjson.rs).

 ## Disclaimer